FireScroll/FireScroll/README.md

 The config database to deploy everywhere.

 A highly available multi-region KV database for massive read scalability with a focus on low latency and massive concurrency.
 Have replicas in any number of regions without impacting write or read performance of other nodes in the cluster.
-No maintenance or repairs required.
+Need more read throughput?
+Just add more nodes.

 Perfect for configuration management at the edge where you want global low-latency reads without caching or cold first reads.